TomDillane/in-tune-studio/TESTING.md

 + Actual result - user taken to success page and summary available
 + Expected on checking 'Save Info', user detail added to profile
 + Actual result - user profile updated with details

+#### Overall Site Testing

++ All links open in a new tab
++ No reliance on browser back button
++ Messages display until user closes